miwanek/BarnsleyFern/README.md

  BarnsleyFern
 ======================

 Barnsley fern generator written in MIPS assembly.
-Input files should be in bmp format and may have custom proportions
+Input files should be in bmp format and may have any proportions

 Generator takes 1 argument:
 - number of iterations(the more iterations, the more detailed fern we get)